-In the event of a liquidation, dissolution or winding up of the Company, either voluntary or involuntary, or in the event of a Deemed Liquidation Event, as defined in the Certificate of Incorporation, holders of Series A preferred stock are entitled to receive, in preference to all other stockholders, an amount equal to the original issue price, as defined in the Certificate of Incorporation, plus any unpaid accrued dividends.
-If upon the occurrence of such event, the assets and funds thus distributed among the holders of the Series A preferred stock shall be insufficient to pay such holders, then the entire assets and funds of the Company legally available for distribution shall be distributed ratably among the holders of the Series A preferred stock in proportion to the respective amount of such stock owned by each such holder.
+In the event of a liquidation, dissolution or winding up of the Company, either voluntary or involuntary, or in the event of a Deemed Liquidation Event, as defined, holders of Series A preferred stock ("Series A") are entitled to receive, in preference to all other stockholders, an amount equal to the original issue price, as defined in the Articles of Incorporation for the Series A, plus any unpaid accrued dividends.
+If upon the occurrence of such event, the assets and funds thus distributed among the holders of the Series A shall be insufficient to pay such holders, then the entire assets and funds of the Company legally available for distribution shall be distributed ratably among the holders of the Series A in proportion to the respective amount of such stock owned by each such holder.

-The Company may redeem the Series A preferred stock, in whole at any time and from time to time in part, at the option of the Company, for cash, at a redemption price equal to the Original Issuance Price (as defined in the Certificate of Incorporation) plus any unpaid accrued dividends.
-The holders of the Series A preferred stock have no voting rights outside of matters directly related to Series A preferred stock.
-Upon the closing of the Company's IPO, all then outstanding shares of Series A preferred stock will automatically convert into shares of the Company's common stock at a conversion rate equal to the IPO price per share and divided by the liquidation preference of the Series A preferred stock.
+The Company may redeem the Series A, in whole at any time and from time to time in part, at the option of the Company, for cash, at a redemption price equal to the Original Issuance Price plus any unpaid accrued dividends.
+The holders of the Series A have no voting rights outside of matters directly related to Series A preferred stock.
+Immediately prior to the closing of an initial public offering, any outstanding shares of Series A will automatically convert into shares of common stock at a conversion price equal to the initial public offering price per share and divided by the liquidation values of the Series A.